 Consider the execution on \textbf{Device 0}: in stage 0, the input $X_0$ is projected into the first two heads $H_0$, $H_1$ of $QKV$.
 Next, \textbf{inp\_all\_to\_all} is performed on $H_0$, $H_1$ so that device 0 has $H_0$ for the entire sequence.
 Notice that during all-to-all, we only need buffers for 2 heads (as opposed to 4 heads in DS-Ulysses).
 We then perform attention on $H_0$, generate output for head 0, and perform \textbf{out\_all\_to\_all}.
 In the second stage, $X_0$ is projected into the next two heads $H_2$, $H_3$.
-At this point, heads $H_0$, $H_1$ are already processed so we reuse their HBM buffers to store $H_2$, $H_3$.
-Next, we perform all-to-all and similarly reuse the all-to-all buffers from stage-0.
-For the final output, we initialize the buffers in the beginning and fill them during execution.
-This avoids the concatentation of individual chunks, which otherwise degrades performance.
+At this point, heads $H_0$, $H_1$ are already processed, so we reuse their HBM buffers to store $H_2$, $H_3$.
+Next, we perform all-to-all and similarly reuse the all-to-all buffers from stage 0.
+For the final output, we initialize the buffers at the beginning and fill them during execution.
+This avoids the concatenation of individual output chunks at the end of the attention stage, which otherwise degrades performance.